 Rowanberry Mini-Kindy is a Gilmerton based child-minding service greatly influenced by Steiner and Froebel principles, looking after children from the age of three years old (in some cases we offer care for children before their third birthday).
 You will often find us exploring nature, feeding our chicken flock, making crafts, singing and storytelling, baking and creating!
 Our days flow similar to that of a Steiner Kindergarten, but with a greater home-spun, family ethos – our children love to play together, and due to the smaller number of children in our care than in a nursery or kindergarten setting, they are well supported to build lasting friendship bonds.

 Our Mini-Kindy is run by a former Glasgow-Steiner teacher and Edinburgh-Steiner school parent, and parent and child group leader, Sarah-Ann Askew.
 Sarah is supported by wonderful assistants, one of whom is Forest-School trained, and one who is an experienced Steiner kindergarten teacher.
-Our setting is a large family home, complemented by front and back gardens, with large sandpit, a fire pit and home-made mud kitchen.
-We have a Steiner inspired program in the mornings in a back-garden and yurt, and forest school morning once a week, in the local woods.
+Our setting is a large yurt, complemented by the front and back gardens of our family home, with a large sandpit, fire pit and home-made mud kitchen.
+We have a Steiner inspired program in the mornings in the back-garden and yurt.
 The afternoons are more of a free-style Froebel approach.
-Currently we based completely outside in the garden.
-We are planning to start using the yurt again when the season turns and the weather gets colder (as long as there are no restrictions placed on us by the current situation).

 Our children are happy, and we’re sure you will be too.
-We have spaces available, please enquire with notice of when you could come for a visit, and the days and times you require childcare, by filling in our online enquiries form here, thank you!
+If you are interested in a space please fill in our online enquiries form here with notice of when you could come for a visit, and the days and times you require childcare, thank you!

 Dear parents, We wanted to make you aware of The Scottish Child Payment which is for families that are struggling during the pandemic – it gives eligible parents and carers an additional £10 a week for each child initially under the age of six.